carinaher/fhj.swengb.homework.dbtool/readme.md

 #About this app

-This app was created during the Software Engineering Basics cource with Mr Robert Ladstätter.
+This app was created during the Software Engineering Basics cource with Mr Robert Ladstï¿½tter.

 last modified 2015-12-3